danpaul/c-sharp-reference/index.md

 ![](img/rename-class-library-class.png)

-It is of the case that class libraries contain only helper methods and do not need to track or maintain data.
+It is often the case that class libraries contain only helper methods and do not need to track or maintain data.
 In these cases, they can contain only static methods:

 ```csharp
 namespace Utils